Get

 If a dog isn’t getting enough physical or mental stimulation, their behavior can become destructive.
 They need to find ways to entertain themselves, which can lead to stealing things and chewing forbidden items.

-Dogs need plenty of physical exercise to help expend their energy.
-If they don’t have enough toys for chewing or enough playtime with you, all these issues can lead to a dog destroying your yard and belongings.
+Dogs need plenty of physical exercise to expend their energy.
+If they don’t have enough toys for chewing or enough playtime with you, it can lead to your dog destroying your yard and belongings.

 sick australian shepherd dog